infiniteoverflow/Flutter-Examples/baseline/README.md

 ## How to use Baseline Widget

- - Use the following code to add the Widget '2' besides the Text Widget 'A'
+ - Use the following code to add the Widget '2' to give the impression of sqaure

  ```